Easter—in the Hebrew Bible?

 For those familiar with Christianity, that might come as a surprise—because from the fourth century c.e. onward, that became the title for Mary, mother of Jesus (and many modern churches bear the name “Our Lady, Queen of Heaven”).
 This name cannot be found anywhere in the New Testament, but it is in the Hebrew Bible.

-The emphasis on cakes and the mother’s role in this worship (also related in the parallel passage, Jeremiah 44) connects even more specifically with a certain traditional event held just prior to Easter: “Mothering Sunday,” a day in which cakes are made (such as the traditional Simnel Cake, decorated with eggs) in honor of the “great mother” Mary, “queen of heaven.”
+The emphasis on cakes and the mother’s role (also related in the parallel passage, Jeremiah 44) connects even more specifically with a certain traditional event held just prior to Easter: “Mothering Sunday,” a day in which cakes are made (such as the traditional Simnel Cake, decorated with eggs) in honor of the “great mother” Mary, “queen of heaven.”

-This same refrain is repeated in Jeremiah 44: Just following the destruction of Jerusalem, a heated discussion took place between Jeremiah and the Jewish refugees, who refused to give up their traditions including making “cakes” for the “queen of heaven” (see verses 15-30).
-Besides the cakes, fires and drink offerings, another element is mentioned: “burn[ing] incense to the queen of heaven” (verses 18-19; King James Version).
-And this parallels yet another Easter tradition—lighting incense, or especially a large incense candle (known as a “paschal candle”) embedded with incense grains.
+This same refrain is repeated in Jeremiah 44: Just following the destruction of Jerusalem, a heated discussion took place between Jeremiah and the Jewish refugees, who refused to give up their traditions, such as making “cakes” for the “queen of heaven” (verses 15-30).
+And besides the cakes, fires and drink offerings, another element is introduced: the “burn[ing of] incense to the queen of heaven” (verses 18-19; kjv).
+This too parallels yet another Easter tradition—lighting incense, or especially a large incense candle (known as the “Easter candle”) embedded with incense grains.

 The “women” element (7:18, 44:15–19) also connects another fascinating piece of the puzzle.